Rapha0elf3/Rapha0elf3/README.md

 <br>

 Senai is giving me more than I could imagine. the teachers teach you not just about programming tecniques, but also the knowledge to become a professional.
-The way of thinking, the steps you have to take to to start a project, etc.
+The way of thinking, the steps you have to take before you start a project, etc.

 <br>